 Cost: AU$25.00 per night (powered), AU$10.00 discount applied

 Another fabulous sunshine coast camping ground because of the spotless toilets, abundance of wildlife watching and size of pitch.
+We spent hours watching the skies fill with flying foxes each night here, an experience we’ll never forget.
 The location was beautiful, they had a fantastic outdoor kitchen as well as being dog friendly which is often rare when camping in Australia.

 - Follow Signs: Only camp in designated spots suitable for your camping style.
 Do not risk free camping in Australia where it says self-contained camping only if you’re not certified as you will incur expensive fines.